-Note: Please include your UNC PID in the "ID number" field when you are setting up your profile.
+Note: Please include your UNC PID without any spaces or dashes (e.g. 123456789) in the "ID number" field when you are setting up your profile.
 If you already have an account but did not include your PID in your profile, you can add it by clicking on "Profile" on the left-hand side of the screen, then click on "Edit profile" then "Show Advanced."
 Near the bottom of the page enter your UNC PID in the "ID Number" field.
 Finally, click on "update profile."
 To get credit for the Sapling Learning homework, you must enter your UNC PID into your Sapling Learning profile.

-eTEXTBOOK: Your course text is also available as a low cost online eTextbook.
+\\ eTEXTBOOK: Your course text is also available as a low cost online eTextbook.
 You can search, highlight, take notes, and each homework question is linked back to the appropriate section in the eTextbook for immediate instructional help.
 You may purchase the eTextbook in step 5 on the homework payment screen.